stevechoy/pdfcombiner/README.md

 ## Notes

-All files are stored locally in a per-session temporary directory, given by the `tempdir()` function.
+All PDF files are stored locally in a per-session temporary directory, given by the `tempdir()` function.